ZinnunMalikov/Sleep-Deprivation-Ancillary/index.md

 ![img1](https://user-images.githubusercontent.com/97144011/168615643-21c49d95-154b-4727-b23b-8cc68d178892.png)

 ## 3.2 Pie Chart Representation
-- To better visualize the data form the histogram above, two pie charts that divided individuals into groups by sleep times were created.
+- To better visualize the data from the histogram above, two pie charts that divided individuals into groups by sleep times were created.
 The first chart included the following labels: '<6 hours', '6-7 hours', '7-8 hours', '8+ hours'.
 The second chart included the following labels: '<7 hours', '7+ hours'.
 Note thta the labels were created from general sleep time suggestions.
 ```python
 #Percent of those who slept: (<6), (6-7), (7, 8), (8+) hours
 p1 = 0